 - Virtuous employees don’t want to think about other employees stealing retired computers.

-- Discerning employees don’t want to think about getting duped by their disposal vendor.
+- Discerning employees don’t want to think about how they get duped by their disposal vendor.

-- Systematic employees don’t want to think about discovering certain assets are actually missing.
+- Detail-oriented employees don’t want to think about discovering certain assets are missing.